k-oconnor/convolutional_neural_network_basics/README.md

 The kernel is a matrix that moves over the input data, performs the dot product with the sub-region of input data, and gets the output as the matrix of dot products.
 Kernel moves on the input data by the stride value.

 ## What is a convolution?
+-  In most simple terms, a convolution is like sliding a filter over an image
 - Convolution is a mathematical operation on two functions that produces a third function that expresses how the shape of one is modified by the other.
 - In image processing, convolution is the process of transforming an image by applying a kernel over each pixel and its local neighbors across the entire image.
 The kernel is a matrix of values whose size and values determine the transformation effect of the convolution process.
 - The Convolution Process involves these steps.
 (1)It places the Kernel Matrix over each pixel of the image (ensuring that the full Kernel is within the image), multiplies each value of the Kernel with the corresponding pixel it is over.
 (2)Then, sums the resulting multiplied values and returns the resulting value as the new value of the center pixel.
 (3) This process is repeated across the entire image.